aspose-words-cloud/aspose-words-cloud-node/README.md

 - Add & remove watermarks and protection.
 - Read & write access to Document Object Model.

+## Enhancements in Version 21.8

+- Added new api methods to get, insert, update or delete custom xml parts from documents.

 ## Enhancements in Version 21.7

 - ImlRenderingMode option introduced witch is used to determine how ink (InkML) objects are rendered